lightediand/collatz/README.md

-# Collatz Conjecture Counterexample Finder!
+# Collatz Conjecture Counterexample Conjureupperer!

 This is a fun little program that tests whether or not a given integer is a counterexample to the Collatz conjecture.